fakufaku/e3e-detection-2016/README.md

     apt-get install build-essential gfortran manpages-dev

-To run the code with matrix creator, one needs to install
+To run the code, one needs to install

 * [FFTW](http://fftw.org/)

+These other libraries are used, but are distributed with the code

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
 * [nolehmann/json](https://github.com/nlohmann/json)
 * [adamstark/AudioFile](https://github.com/adamstark/AudioFile)